MohammedHameds/Sales-Data-Mart/README.md

 ## Overview
 The AdventureWorks2014 Sales Data Mart Project is a powerful data solution built on SQL Server and SQL Server Integration Services (SSIS).
 It efficiently extracts, transforms, and loads data from SQL Server into a star schema-based data model.

+## Data Mart
+A data mart is a specialized subset of a data warehouse focused on a specific functional area or department within an organization.
+It provides a simplified and targeted view of data, addressing specific reporting and analytical needs.
+Data marts are smaller in scale and scope, typically holding relevant data for a specific group of users, such as sales, marketing, or finance.
+They are organized around specific subjects, such as sales, customer data, or product information, and are structured, transformed, and optimized for efficient querying and analysis within the domain.

 ## Data Sources